 A Public Hearing was held on Wednesday, June 17, 2020 in conjunction with the regularly scheduled Behavioral Health Board Meeting.

-The San Joaquin County Board of Supervisors a accepted the 2 2020-23 MHSA Three Year Program a ınd Expenditure Plan n on ·
+The San Joaquin County Board of Supervisors accepted the 2020-23 MHSA Three Year Program and Expenditure Plan on September 1, 2020.